dheera/ros2-wifi-geolocation/README.md

 ## Parameters

-- **provider** : string : "mozilla" (default) or "google".
+- **provider** : string : "mozilla" or "google".
 Other values are invalid.
+Default "mozilla".
 - **api_key** : string : API key for the provider you choose.
-Default is "test" for Mozilla's free API.
 Use your Google API key ($5 for 1000 requests) if you choose to use Google's service.
+Default "test" (for Mozilla's free API).
 - **interval** : double : Interval in seconds between geolocation requests.
+Default 20.
+- **consider_ip** : bool : Should IP-based geolocation be performed?
+Default false.

 # FAQ